-❖ The ability of the applicant to accomplish the project or program outcomes and activities as proposed.
-This is demonstrated by providing evidence of a mission and history of projects, a planning process, qualifications of the artistic and administrative personnel, a publicity plan and previous successful grant or other efforts.
+✤ The ability of the applicant to accomplish the project or program outcomes and activities as proposed.
+This is demonstrated by a planning process, qualifications of the artistic and grant personnel, a publicity plan and previous successful grant or other efforts.